goldilocksfashion/dripp-vectors/README.md

-# Dripp Vector DB Microservice
+# Dripp Vector DB library

 ## Introduction
-Basic kafka backed vectordb service for CNNs, Image searches amongst other things.
+Basic milvus based vectordb libvrary for CNNs, Image searches amongst other things.

 ## Basic Architecture
-Dripp's architecture is event driven, the service consumes from kafka but can also be called directly using GRPC to talk to other services.
+Dripp's architecture is event driven - this library serves as a shell wrapper for go based microservice to use and run with

 ### To set this up
 1. Install Docker if you haven't already.